 In the fast-evolving world of microservices, each engineering team often crafts its unique blend of technologies and tools — a sort of polyglot paradise.
 While this diversity fosters innovation, it introduces a significant challenge when it comes to testing.
 Teams might pick their own programming languages and tool chains, but as containers and Kubernetes have taught us, standardization in deployment and runtime is invaluable.
 This need for uniformity extends crucially into testing, a domain fraught with decisions like which tests to prioritize, what metrics to chase and how much to automate.

-“We have teams that want to move fast and so don’t bother to write any automated tests and just test and roll back in production.
-And we have other teams that spend far too much time automating every aspect of their code and ship very slowly!”
+_“We have teams that want to move fast and so don’t bother to write any automated tests and just test and roll back in production.
+And we have other teams that spend far too much tim_e automating every aspect of their code and ship very slowly!”

 — Head of engineering effectiveness at a major e-commerce company